 Mr. McIntosh has represented clients in a variety of state and federal courts and arbitral bodies, and he has served as lead counsel in appeals before the federal circuit courts.
 He has extensive experience litigating against federal agencies and advising clients on matters of federal administrative procedure.

-Mr. McIntosh has also represented clients before numerous government agencies and congressional committees, including in investigations by the U.S. Department of Justice, the U.S. Securities and Exchange Commission, and the U.S. Senate Permanent Subcommittee on Investigations.
+Mr. McIntosh has also represented clients before numerous government agencies and congressional committees, including in investigations by the U.S. Department of Justice, the U.S. Securities and Exchange Commission, the U.S. Senate Permanent Subcommittee on Investigations, and the New York Attorney General.
 He has regularly handled matters in which investigations are accompanied by parallel civil litigation.

-Mr. McIntosh’s clients have included financial institutions such as AIG, Goldman Sachs, JPMorgan Chase, Merrill Lynch, Morgan Stanley and UBS, as well as corporations such as BP, Chrysler, Finmeccanica, Interbrew (now Anheuser-Busch InBev), Labatt Brewing and Microsoft.
-He has also represented The Clearing House Association and the Securities Industry and Financial Markets Association.
+Mr. McIntosh’s clients have included financial institutions such as AIG, Barclays, Goldman Sachs, JPMorgan Chase, Merrill Lynch, Morgan Stanley, Prudential and UBS, as well as corporations such as BP, Chrysler, Finmeccanica, Interbrew (now Anheuser-Busch InBev), Labatt Brewing and Microsoft.
+He has also represented the Clearing House Association, the Securities Industry and Financial Markets Association, and the Institute of International Bankers.
 He has advised clients on matters relating to the Administrative Procedure Act, the Bank Secrecy Act, the Federal Advisory Committee Act, the Federal Arbitration Act, the Federal Deposit Insurance Act, the Freedom of Information Act (FOIA) and state analogues, Suspicious Activity Reporting, and corporate compliance programs.
 His pro bono service has included representation of a capital inmate in post-conviction and clemency proceedings, as well as advice to foreign governments and multinational organizations on rule-of-law issues, especially as to efforts to aid developing nations in combating maritime piracy.

 Until January 2009, Mr. McIntosh was deputy assistant to the president and deputy staff secretary at the White House (2007-2009).
 In that position, he oversaw and coordinated the flow of official documents to and from the president, working closely with the president on a daily basis.
 Before that, he served in the White House Counsel’s Office as associate counsel to the president (2006-2007), where his portfolio included national security matters, investigations and litigation, and judicial selection and confirmation.